kush6542/deltarecon/README.md

 ### RowCountValidator
 - Compares source and target row counts
-- Double-verification using two independent methods
+- Fast and lightweight validation
 - Status: PASSED if counts match, FAILED otherwise
+- Always runs

 ### SchemaValidator
 - Compares column names and data types
 - Identifies missing/extra columns
 - Detects type mismatches
-- Excludes audit columns (`_aud_*`)
+- Excludes audit columns (`_aud_*`) and partition columns
+- Always runs

 ### PKValidator
-- Validates primary key uniqueness
+- Validates primary key uniqueness in target
 - Detects duplicate rows
 - Captures sample duplicates for investigation
 - Status: SKIPPED if no PK defined
+- Always runs

+### DataReconciliationValidator (Optional)
+- Full row-level hash-based data comparison
+- Compares all data columns (excludes partitions and audit columns)
+- Reports:
+  - `src_extras`: Records in source but not in target
+  - `tgt_extras`: Records in target but not in source
+  - `matches`: Identical records in both
+- Only runs when `is_full_validation=True`
+- Slower but provides comprehensive validation
+- Uses MD5 hash of concatenated column values

 ---